Lt Joel D. Thorvaldson, O-727586 (survived) Spanish Fork, UT

 Tsili.
 During the combat, this P-40 was hit and the engine started

 to malfunction and later caught fire.
-Pilot Thorvaldson made a force landing near
+Damaged, Thorvaldson made a force landing north of Lae near

-the Waffia River and Markham River, north of Lae and landed unhurt.
+the junction of the Waffia River and Markham River and landed unhurt.

 Joel D. Thorvaldson recalls: